Snowflake-Labs/schemachange/README.md

 # Create the change history schema and table, if they do not exist (the default is False)
 create-change-history-table: false

+# Use default connection database and schema to create the change history table
+change-history-table-use-default-db-conn: false

 # Enable autocommit feature for DML commands (the default is False)
 autocommit: false